 - Approval of the final submitted version with responsibility for the integrity of its content.

 The author list for a Journal of Learning Analytics submission should include all those, and only those, who satisfy all three of these criteria.
 Individuals who meet the first criterion should have the opportunity to qualify for authorship by being given the opportunity to participate in the review, drafting, and final approval of the manuscript.
 Any changes to the author list (including order) must be approved by all authors of the original submission.

 Contributors who do not meet all three of the criteria for authorship should not be listed as authors but can be recognized in a separate acknowledgements section.
 The Journal of Learning Analytics explicitly disallows the practices of guest, gift, and ghost authorship; responsibility for the correct attribution of authorship resides collectively with the submitting authors.

 Submissions with four or more authors will be required to submit a statement that outlines the contribution that each author has made to the work and manuscript preparation.

-Complaints related to the Journal of Learning Analytics should be directed in the first instance to the Editors via the official journal contact information.
+Complaints related to the Journal of Learning Analytics should be directed in the first instance to the Editors in Chief via the official journal contact information.
 Complaints will be investigated according to recommendations by the Committee on Publication Ethics.
-If complainants are unsatisfied with the response they may contact the Society for Learning Analytics Research (SoLAR).
+If complainants are unsatisfied with the response, they may contact the Society for Learning Analytics Research (SoLAR).